safrique/shopping-list-no-db/README.md

 # shopping-list-no-db
-Simple JavaScript todo list using Web SQL Database
+Simple JavaScript todo list using browser localStorage instead of a client side database